Pursuing Wonder, Knowledge & Love

 This course provides a study of fundamental topics needed for calculus.
 Topics include applications of algebra and trigonometry, elementary functions and their graphs, polynomial, rational, exponential, and logarithmic functions, solutions to equations and inequalities, trigonometric functions, inverse trigonometric functions, analytic trigonometry, and polar coordinates.
 To continue kindling wonder and creative thinking, Mrs. Panam supplements the traditional textbook approach by adding in substantial amounts of curated supplemental material for enrichment and extension, along with practice standardized test problems.
 These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios.

-New in 2023-2024!
-BHSC is pleased to offer Public Speaking for students in Form 3-4.
-Taught by Mrs. Mary Jubb, whose career has given her opportunities to speak all over the world, Public Speaking will help students gain self-confidence, interpersonal skills, and leadership skills that will help them as they move into the university world and beyond.
+In Public Speaking class students gain self-confidence, interpersonal skills, and leadership skills that will help them as they move into the university world and beyond.
 This course draws from a variety of materials and curricula to give the students a safe place to overcome the world’s most common fear (public speaking).

 Using interactive and conversation-driven learning, this course will lay the foundation for learning to speak Spanish fluently.
 Students will engage in a variety of activities beneficial for both new and experienced students together in the same class.
 Through dynamic classroom interactions, students learn how the language works—how language components can be put together in different ways to understand, speak, read, and write in everyday life.